diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 - Database Setup: An SQLite database initialized with a basic schema for storing medical terms and definitions.
 - Basic Command Handling: The bot can respond to simple user queries with predefined responses.

-**Cycle 1: Foundation and Basic Features | Beta Prototype 1.2: Basic Term and Definition Management**
+**Foundation and Basic Features | Beta Prototype 1.2: Basic Term and Definition Management**

 **Tasks**
 - Extend querying functionality to include English-Spanish translations.